-Singapore is the most competitive economy in the world (IMD, 2019), as well as the most advanced and stable both political and financial in the Southeast Asia.
+Singapore is the most competitive economy in the world (IMD, 2019), as well as the most advanced and stable country both in political and financial terms in the Southeast Asia.
 It ranks second in the world for investment potential, and third in openness to international trade.

-Furthermore, the proactiveness of its government to attract FDI, its commercial aperture, tax incentives, stability, fierce legal protection of intellectual property rights, intelligent design, lack of corruption and being the only Asian country with AAA credit rate; has made of Singapore one of the most attractive destination for traders and investors in the world, and the main business Hub in Southeast Asia for finance, oil and gas, construction, shipping, medical services, and technology.
+On top, the proactiveness of its government to attract FDI, its commercial aperture, tax incentives, stability, fierce legal protection of intellectual property rights, intelligent design, lack of corruption and being the only Asian country with AAA credit rate; has made of Singapore one of the most attractive destinations for traders and investors globally, as well as the main business Hub in Southeast Asia for finance, oil and gas, construction, shipping, medical services, and technology.

 |ECONOMIC INDICATORS||2017||2018||2019||2020||2021 (forecast)|

 |GDP per capita (USD)||$60,913||$66,186||$65,234||$58.484||–|

 The local business culture heads towards ecology, green building, functionality and connectivity; being necessary to obtain all the pertinent Green Labels, licences and local partners established by its legislation before being able to operate in the Country.

 The commercial mindset is deeply rooted in Singaporeans, always with a win-win-win mindset, with personal networking and proven track records being of great importance to enter the market.

 |2||Ease of Doing business 2020|